coder-forge/chain-forge/README.md

  2. Restart `testrpc` and run `truffle migrate`
  3. With `testrpc` still running, when point 2 above is finished, rerun `truffle serve`.

+### Roadmap

+This tutorial / demonstration application is still a work in progress.
+For example most of the wording will definitely change and the code is not completed yet.
+Here's whats to come (release date early Feb 2017).

+- Release funds if org has wallet
+- Use struct dataType for storing `Forge Data`
+- Split tutorial into parts (use branches to link parts)
+- Measure required gas for transactions